Java-Friendly APIs

 Optics originated in Haskell, a language with rather different conventions to Java.
 Method names like view, over, and preview don't match what Java developers expect, and the parameter ordering (value before source) feels backwards to anyone accustomed to the receiver-first style.

-This chapter addresses that gap with three complementary APIs, each suited to different needs.
+This section addresses that gap with three complementary APIs, each suited to different needs.

 Which API Should I Use?